Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Conclusions

 \section{Conclusions}

-We have proposed a method for efficient incremental construction of probabilistic scene graphs from monocular input by introducing two novel components.
-First, our incremental scene abstraction framework combines amortized inference via an off-the-shelf network with probabilistic inference to identify abstract scene elements and build a more semantic, dense and compact representation.
-Second, our routing procedure enables the first application of GBP on a graph processor to inference of dynamic heterogeneous factor graphs.
-We demonstrate the advantage of GBP over direct methods for optimising complex factor graphs due to the structure-agnostic time per iteration.
-We implement our system with planar abstractions and show accurate reconstructions, significant compression and improved tracking over ablated systems.
+We have proposed a method for efficient incremental construction of probabilistic scene graphs from monocular input based on two novel components.
+First, our incremental scene abstraction framework combines amortized inference with probabilistic inference to identify abstract scene elements and build a semantic, dense and compact representation.
+We show that with planar abstractions, we can achieve accurate reconstructions with significant compression.
+Second, our routing procedure enables inference on dynamic graphs with GBP on a graph processor.
+We demonstrate the advantage of GBP over direct methods for complex factor graphs due to the structure-agnostic time per iteration.
+In the near term, we hope to inspire research into novel parallel processors to tackle the computational challenges of optimising dynamic heterogeneous graphs.

-In the near term, we would like to explore using our framework in a more practical SLAM system with an RGB-D input in which dense raw geometry is abstracted into a hierarchical factor graph including objects, planes and rooms.
-More generally, we hope that the SLAM community will begin to adopt more flexible and distributed inference frameworks, such as the system we present here.
-Such frameworks are vital to leverage novel parallel hardware and tackle the computational challenges brought about by slowing advancements in CPUs and GPUs and the move towards dynamic heterogeneous scene graphs for representing environments.

 { }